ViktoriiaProtasova/Full-Stack-open/part0/new-note-diagram.md

     server-->>browser: the JavaScript file
     deactivate server

-    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server
+    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server.

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server
     server-->>browser: [{ "content": "uusi", "date": "2024-10-19T08:15:02.222Z" }, ... ]
     deactivate server

-    Note right of browser: The browser executes the callback function that renders the notes
+    Note right of browser: The browser executes the callback function that renders the notes.

     Note right of browser: When the button on the form is clicked, the browser will send the user input to the server.